YuyangGao/RES/README.md

     @InProceedings{gao2022res,
-    title={RES: A Robust Framework for Guiding Visual Explanation}, author={Gao, Yuyang and Sun, Tong and Bai, Guangji and Gu, Siyi and Hong, Sungsoo and Zhao, Liang}, booktitle={Proceedings of the 28th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining}, month = {August},
+    title={RES: A Robust Framework for Guiding Visual Explanation}, author={Gao, Yuyang and Sun, Tong Steven and Bai, Guangji and Gu, Siyi and Hong, Sungsoo Ray and Zhao, Liang}, booktitle={Proceedings of the 28th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining}, month = {August},
     year = {2022},